AimTuxOfficial/AimTux/README.md

 ## What is AimTux-Fuzion?

-AimTux is a fully featured internal hack for *CounterStrike : Global Offensive* written in C++.
+A fully featured internal hack for *CounterStrike : Global Offensive* written in C++.

 ## Compiling